-What is a wrist sprain?
+What is a Wrist Sprain?

-What causes wrist sprains?
+What causes Wrist Sprain?

-What are symptoms of a wrist sprain?
+What are the symptoms of Wrist Sprain?

 How can Dr. Knight help you with wrist sprains?

-While mostly mild, and seldom requiring surgery to fix, wrist sprains can be tricky, and may often have caused much more damage than is apparent.
+While primarily mild, and seldom requiring surgery to fix, wrist sprains can be tricky and may often have caused much more damage than is apparent.
 It is important for them to be treated as soon and as comprehensively as possible to avoid any lasting, chronic pain or malformation of the joint.
 Dr. Knight is one of the premier national wrist specialists with extensive experience in advanced wrist arthroscopy.

-Wrist Sprain Animation Video
+Wrist Sprain Fact Sheet

 HandAndWristInstitute.com does not offer medical advice.
 The information presented here is offered for informational purposes only.
 Read Disclaimer